In a climate catastrophe, resistance is taking root . . .

 As they navigate first love and family expectations, can the three teenagers pull off the ultimate heist and bring about a green rising?

 A Young Adult climate change thriller about nature, geoengineering and civil disobedience in the face of overwhelming corporate negligence.
-Scheduled for publication in September 2021 with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.
+Out on September 2nd with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.

 “Green Rising is a whip-smart tale that asks big, bold questions of how we can save the planet, with or without Greenfingers magic.
 Beautiful imagery, a strong scientific underpinning, and well-rounded characters.
 A must-read for teens today.” – Laura Lam, Sunday Times bestselling author of Goldilocks & Seven Devils